What is Scrum? A Quick, Handy Guide to Scrum Project Management

 In this article, we will get started on answering the popular question, “what is Scrum?”.
-We’ll take a look at the origins of this approach, its relationship to Agile project management, and a high-level overview of how Scrum works.
+We’ll take a look at the origins of this approach, its relationship to Agile project management and management courses, and a high-level overview of how Scrum works.
 We will also give you pointers on getting started with Scrum.

 Covered in this Article:

 - Agile and Scrum

 You’ll often hear Agile mentioned when talking about Scrum, and Scrum when talking about Agile.
 This is because they are connected.

 Agile is a project management methodology designed for responsiveness to change, early and frequent value delivery, and sustainability.
 Scrum is a sub-set of Agile and therefore upholds these values.

 Scrum is one of the frameworks used to implement Agile project management.
 Imagine that Agile is the toolbox and Scrum is one of the tools in that box.

 In 1986, Hirotaka Takeuchi and Ikujiro Nonaka, both professors and authors, wrote an article entitled “The New New Product Development Game”.

 This article discussed the strength of self-organising teams in rugby and how this thinking could be applied for more responsive, efficient project management.

 This article was read by software developers Ken Schwaber, Mike Beedle, and Jeff Sutherland.
 They adapted its ideas into Scrum methods that they began to utilise for projects in 1993.